Skip to content

 Figure 1: Time history of 3-month IC of Earnings Growth exposure, with a 0.28 IR

 Certain risk-related technical factors such as Max Return, Downside Volatility, and Residual Volatility also perform well, predicting future underperformance.
-Macro-related factors, such as Gold, Carbon Emission Price, and the US BBB Spread also show surprising significance at various horizons.
+The Carbon Emission Price macro factor also showed surprising positive significance at various horizons.

 Figure 4: Time history of 3-month IC of Residual Volatility 60 Day exposure, with a -0.24 IR